 Keeping the arm raised.
 Raising the arm above the level of the heart when possible lets gravity help drain the fluid.

 Preventing infection.
 It’s important to protect the skin in the affected area from drying, cracking, infection and skin breakdown.
-Your healthcare provider will advise you about how to care for your skin to prevent problems.
+Your healthcare provider will advise you about how to care for your skin and nails to help prevent problems.

 Protecting the arm on the side of the surgery is very important after breast surgery.
 Poor drainage of the lymphatic system can cause that arm to be more at risk of infection and less sensitive to extreme temperature.
 Be aware of activities that put too much pressure on the affected arm.
-To protect your arm from injury and infection, make sure to:
+To protect your arm from injury and infection, make sure to do the following:

-Ask for injections and blood draws to be done on the unaffected arm only.
+Ask for injections and blood draws to be done on the unaffected arm.

-Ask for all blood pressure tests to be done on the unaffected arm only.
+Ask for all blood pressure tests to be done on the unaffected arm.

 Carry your handbag or heavy packages with the unaffected arm.